mosip/documentation/docs/architecture/features.md

 2. **Downloading the card**

 * Keeping your digital credentials (ID) with you at all times just got easier.
-* This can be done in two ways:
+* This can be done in three ways:
   * **Downloading VC using the UIN/ VID** – Residents can use the country-provided ID (UIN/VID) to download their cards and avail of various government and private services.
   * **Downloading VC using the Application ID** – Residents can also use their Application ID provided to them during the registration process to be able to download their card.
+  * **Downloading VC using the OpenID for VC Issuance flow** - Residents can download a VC using a third party issuer which follows OpenID for VCI standard.

 3. **Viewing details** of the downloaded credential – Residents can have a quick view of the demographic details present on their VCs in a card format.